Aviva Lifestyle Flexible Enhanced - Cashback £1000

 Single vs Joint

-Aviva’s Enhanced Lifetime Mortgage is available on both a single and joint life basis with a minimum age of youngest homeowner being 55 and no upper age restriction.
+The Aviva Enhanced Lifetime Mortgage is available as a single or joint life mortgage, with a minimum age of 55 for the youngest homeowner, and no maximum age limit.

-The minimum equity release on the Aviva Impaired Life plan is £10,000 with a mandatory minimum reserve facility of £5,000 to accompany this, if selected.
+On the Aviva Impaired Life plan, the minimum equity release is £10,000, with a £5,000 mandatory minimum reserve facility if chosen.

-The Aviva Lifestyle Ill-health plan is an enhanced drawdown lifetime mortgage scheme which provides an initial tax-free lump sum cash release for immediate use, with any remaining unused cash being retained in a cash reserve facility.
-This is ideal for those needing access to immediate cash but with a further drawdown amount in the future and one of the lowest equity release interest rates possible.
-The minimum withdrawal amount from the cash reserve facility is just £2,000 with no further administration charges for any additional drawdown amounts taken.
+The Aviva Lifestyle Ill-health plan is a lifetime mortgage with improved drawdown that offers a tax-free lump sum cash release for immediate usage, with any remaining funds held in a cash reserve facility.
+This is great for those who need quick cash but want to be able to increase their drawdown amount in the future.
+It also has one of the lowest equity release interest rates available.

-A generous free valuation of upto £1 million is offered along with a fixed equity release lifetime interest rate on the initial lump sum.
+Aviva offers a free valuation of up to £1 million, as well as a fixed equity release lifetime interest rate on the initial lump sum.

-Any further withdrawals would be at the interest rate applicable at the time of withdrawal.
+Any subsequent withdrawals would be subject to the interest rate in effect at the time of withdrawal.

 Early Repayment Feature